bloom-solutions/stellar_spectrum-ruby/README.md

 If all payment channels are unavailable (locked), then the call will block the Ruby process/thread until a channel is available.
 Therefore, unless you have way more channels than you will ever consume, we strongly recommend you send transactions in a background worker like Sidekiq.

+#### Retries

+When the call to Horizon [times out](https://www.stellar.org/developers/horizon/reference/errors/timeout.html), we do not know whether or not the asset was sent.

+Because there are many payment channels to choose from, and each channel has their own sequence number, it would be complicated to control it from outside the gem.
+Therefore, this gem will retry for you.
+When a timeout is encountered the same channel and the same sequence number will be used to retry, as suggested in the Stellar docs.

+If the response is successful, the gem will mark the request as successful, and return the response.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.